seantywork/seantywork/20260824-me-and-my-mysterious-32-years/README.md

 the somewhat peculiar trajectory the years before me have drawn.
 I'd like to think this activity as trying to do integral on the curve of the years scoped from 1 to 32, but it can't be that fancy nor that mechanical.
-It might be gross and sometimes messy, but bear with me because I was the one who actually wrestled with those formidable years.
+It might be gross and sometimes messy, but bear with me because I was the one who actually wrestled with and hurled past those years with varying characteristics.
 I am not the one who asked for troubles(or maybe I was?).

 The first year began with a father and a mother as usual for all human beings and stays as usual for a good while until the father was destroyed by a disease called pulmonary fibrosis.
-It's a pretty terrible one to be diagnosed with because the patient experiences a long period of slow, painful decline in the ability to breathe and the dies a sudden death due to the heart failure.
-But that one is for the 20th year to unleash, so let me defer that one.
+It's a pretty terrible one to be diagnosed with because the patient experiences a long period of slow, painful decline in the ability to breathe and dies a sudden death due to the heart failure.
+But that one is for the 20th year to unleash, so let me defer that one for the time being.

 The first year to fifth year